Getting Groovy: Penguin Tasmania

 To be honest, the food was actually a surprise… but a good one!
 We expected a menu of hamburgers or fish and chips.
 But it was much more cafe fare than take-away, and the coffee was exemplary.
 Another highlight was the tomato chutney, made in-house by the chef.
 I’m very fussy when it comes to relish and chutney, but this version was almost as good as the one my mum makes with home-grown tomatoes and onions.
 Delicious!

 The decor is a little bit retro, crossed with a little bit kitsch.
 I’m not sure if that makes it groovy, or just plain quirky; but it’s definitely unique.
-And for added nostalgia… when I was a kid we had a red and white table in our kitchen, exactly the same as the one we ate our BLT and pancakes from at the Groovy Penguin.
+And for added nostalgia… when I was a kid we had a red and white table in our kitchen, exactly the same.
+That’s where we ate our BLT and pancakes at the Groovy Penguin.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!